metkamedia/gtm-mcp-server/README.md

 }
 ```

-**⚠️ Important:** Replace `/FULL/PATH/TO/YOUR/gtm-mcp-server/` with the actual path to your project folder.
+**⚠️ Important:** Replace `/FULL/PATH/TO/YOUR/gtm-mcp-server/` with the actual absolute path to your project folder.

 For example:
-- macOS: `"/Users/yourname/Documents/gtm-mcp-server/dist/index.js"`
+- macOS: `"/Users/wiefix/WORK/gtm-mcp-server/dist/index.js"`
 - Windows: `"C:\\Users\\YourName\\Documents\\gtm-mcp-server\\dist\\index.js"`

 **PATH explanation:** The `PATH` environment variable specifies directories where system executables (like `node`) are located.
 On macOS/Linux, these standard paths ensure the MCP server can find Node.js.
-On Windows, you might need to adjust this to your Node.js installation path or use the default system PATH.

-### 5. Restart Claude Desktop
+### 7. Restart Claude Desktop

-After configuration, restart Claude Desktop to connect the MCP server.
+After saving the configuration file, **restart Claude Desktop** to connect the MCP server.

 ## 🛠️ Available Tools